aaryadevchandra/6502-core/README.md

 - And at last, the absolute goldmine of a website is [this](https://nesdev.com/6502_cpu.txt), with detailed information on what each cycle in the 6502 does for _every instruction_ and _for every addressing mode of an instruction_.
 This site is hands-down the best resource for 6502 development.

-- Another resources would be the [official 6502 manual](https://archive.org/details/mos_microcomputers_programming_manual/mode/2up) from MOS Technologies.
+- Another possible resource which would _have_ to be mentioned is the [official 6502 manual](https://archive.org/details/mos_microcomputers_programming_manual/mode/2up) from MOS Technologies.